We’re changing the conversation on philanthropy & social change.

 Click below for the series trailer:

-Philanthropy Unfiltered is a collaboration between the Center for High Impact Philanthropy at the University of Pennsylvania and Ubuntu Education Fund, a non-profit organization that takes vulnerable children in the townships of Port Elizabeth, South Africa from cradle to career.
+Philanthropy Unfiltered is a collaboration between the Center for High Impact Philanthropy at the University of Pennsylvania and Ubuntu Pathways, a non-profit organization that takes vulnerable children in the townships of Port Elizabeth, South Africa from cradle to career.

 Dina Powell, Head of Impact Investing at Goldman Sachs & President of the Goldman Sachs Foundation, discusses the role of impact investing in driving sustainable growth, job creation and community revitalization and how the public, private, and non-profit sectors can work together to make the biggest impact.